Repulsion (film): Development

 The story for Repulsion was conceived by Roman Polanski and Gérard Brach, who wrote an outline of the script in Paris.
 Polanski, who had recently relocated from his native Poland to the United Kingdom, decided to set the film in London.
 According to Polanski, the inspiration for the screenplay was derived from a woman of whom he and Brach were mutual acquaintances, and who Polanski later learned suffered from schizophrenia.

 Polanski and Brach pitched the film to numerous English studios, including British Lion Films and Paramount Pictures, but each passed on the project.
 They eventually proposed the project to Compton Films, a small English-based studio known for making exploitation films and softcore pornography.
 The two leading executives at Compton Films, Michael Klinger and Tony Tenser, were impressed by the screenplay, and agreed to help produce and distribute the film.

 Casting

-Deneuve, had just finished a starring role in Umbrellas of Cherbourg the year before, was cast in the lead role of Carol.
+Deneuve, who had just finished a starring role in The Umbrellas of Cherbourg the year before, was cast in the lead role of Carol.